Skip to contentSkip to navigationSkip to topbar

 pros-and-cons page anchor

-Simulcast offers the following benefits for Group Room participants:
+Simulcast offers the following benefits Participants:

 • VP8 subscribers can receive video adapted to their available bandwidth.
-This significantly improves the quality in Group Rooms with many heterogeneous Participants.
+This significantly improves the quality in Rooms with many heterogeneous Participants.

 • VP8 subscribers are isolated from each other so that a subscriber with a degraded network link does not affect the reception quality of other subscribers.